LibraryCarpentry/lc-git/episodes/02-getting-started.md

 Having made a commit, we now have a permanent record of what was changed, along with metadata about who made the commit and at what time.

+> ## Staging Area
+>
+> If you think of Git as taking snapshots of changes over the life of a project,
+> `git add` specifies *what* will go in a snapshot
+> (putting things in the staging area),
+> and `git commit` then *actually takes* the snapshot, and
+> makes a permanent record of it (as a commit).
+> If you don't have anything staged when you type `git commit`,
+> Git will prompt you to use `git commit -a` or `git commit --all`,
+> which is kind of like gathering *everyone* for the picture!
+> However, it's almost always better to
+> explicitly add things to the staging area, because you might
+> commit changes you forgot you made.
+(Going back to snapshots,
+> you might get the extra with incomplete makeup walking on
+> the stage for the snapshot because you used `-a`!)
+> Try to stage things manually,
+> or you might find yourself searching for "git undo commit" more
+> than you would like!
+{: .callout}

 But at the moment our changes are only recorded locally, on our computer.
 If we wanted to work collaboratively with someone else they would have no way of seeing what we've done.
 We will fix that in the next episode by using GitHub to share our work.